-- An advance may be issued to an Officer who is likely to incur expenditure on behalf of the Council out of their own pocket. - 31.2 Advances will be issued and operated in accordance with detailed procedures issued by the Director of Finance.
+- 31.1 An advance may be issued to an Officer who is likely to incur expenditure on behalf of the Council out of their own pocket. - 31.2 Advances will be issued and operated in accordance with detailed procedures issued by the Chief Finance Officer.